casangi/casadocs/docs/tasks/task_deconvolve.rst

    This works for all of the common cases, including:

    - All the deconvolvers (hogbom, clark, clarkstokes, multiscale, mtmfs)
-   - 2D, 3D, and 4D images/cubes and multi-term (for mtmfs), regridded as appropriate to have axes [ra,dec,chan,pol]
+   - 2D, 3D, and 4D images/cubes and multi-term (for mtmfs), regridded as appropriate to have axes [ra,dec,pol,chan]
    - Restoration with a common beam or restoringbeam
    - Masking (user, pbmask, automask)
    - With a different start model